HOT (missile): Launch platforms

 HOT missiles have been deployed on both vehicles and helicopters.

 The Bundeswehr upgraded the Raketenjagdpanzer 2 tank destroyer to use the HOT missile in what was designated as the Jaguar 1.
 The Jaguar 1 mounted a single Euromissile K3S launcher and carried 20 HOT missiles, one of which was carried in the launcher.
 This tank destroyer was also used by Austria.

-France developed a variant of the AMX-10P that substituted an armored four-tube HOT missile launcher called the Lancelot for the vehicle's regular 20mm cannon turret.
-The Lancelot turret carriers 20 HOT missiles—4 mounted and 16 stored inside—and uses a sight with X12 magnification as well as a laser rangefinder.
+France developed a variant of the AMX-10P that substituted an armored four-tube HOT missile launcher called the Lancelot for the vehicle's regular 20 mm cannon turret.
+The Lancelot turret carriers 20 HOT missiles, 4 mounted and 16 stored inside, and uses a sight with X12 magnification and a laser rangefinder.
 The only known customer is Saudi Arabia.

 HOT missiles have also been mounted on wheeled vehicles such as the Panhard VCR/TH and the VAB VCAC with the Mephisto turret.
 Both the VCR and the VCAC carried four ready-to-launch missiles.
 The main advantage that the VAB Mephisto turret has over the TH turret is that both the operator and the missiles are both under armor and the Mephisto turret can be retracted flush with the vehicle's top for loading on either the C-130 or C-160 transport aircraft.

-In an unusual move, in 1986 Euromissile offered a single-round ground-launched system for HOT missiles called ATLAS (Affut de Tir Leger Au Sol - which approximately translates as light ground-firing mount) for installation on smaller unarmored vehicles, like the Jeep or Land Rover.
+In an unusual move, in 1986 Euromissile offered a single-round ground-launched system for HOT missiles called ATLAS (Affut de Tir Leger Au Sol - which translates roughly as light ground-firing mount) for installing on smaller unarmored vehicles, like the Jeep or Land Rover.
 The object was to field an antitank weapon that long-range patrols could use to engage heavy armor beyond the range of the tank's main cannon.
 The ATLAS is similar to the TOW mounted on various four-wheel-drive light vehicles.
-But, unlike the TOW light vehicle mount, there is a shield to protect the gunner against the HOT's booster and sustainer motors, which are both burning as they exit the container.
+But, unlike the TOW light vehicle mount, there is a shield to protect the gunner against the HOT's booster and sustainer engines, which are both burning as they exit the container.
 The vehicle mounting the ATLAS is expected to carry a mix of both HOT missiles with antitank warheads and the HOT with the multi-purpose warhead.

 Shortly after the introduction of HOT by Germany and France on ground vehicles, both nations introduced helicopters in the dedicated antitank role firing the HOT.
 The French used the Gazelle SA342M helicopter, which carries four HOT missiles in two dual launchers.
-Germany opted for the Bo-105 PAH-1, which is capable of carrying six HOT missiles in two triple launchers.
+Germany opted for the Bo-105 PAH-1, which can carry six HOT missiles in two triple launchers.
 Subsequently, the HOT missile was qualified for launch from other helicopters, such as the German Tiger helicopter (carrying up to eight HOT's in two quad launchers) and the South African Rooivalk helicopter.